Europe for Pets

 "Lassie!", to the casino gardens in Estoril, Portugal.

-In nearly 40 years of subsequent visits to Europe, I've had many other
+In decades of subsequent visits to Europe, I've had many other

 occasions to witness the friendliness that most European countries display toward pets: